Shock Therapy

 You might have looked this year to the 2008 Whitney Biennial or to the opening of the New Museum, on the hyperactive Lower East Side.
 You would have seen art in a state of collapse, even before the coming financial meltdown and, perhaps, art's survival in the recession.
 Mock architecture and appropriation spanned galleries, as if to penetrate every corner of life, but never rising very far and never complete.

 You might have visited the spring contemporary art fairs—now eleven of them the same weekend.
 You would have seen a culture so flashy and anonymous that you might have been anywhere in the world.
-Museums show much the same picture of art as costly entertainment, from Cai Guo-Qiang's fireworks to a Louis Vuitton gift shop smack in the middle of Takashi Murakami's Brooklyn retrospective.
+Museums show much the same picture of art as costly entertainment, from Cai Guo-Qiang's fireworks to a Louis Vuitton gift shop smack in the middle of Takashi Murakami's Brooklyn retrospective and his Famous Views of Edo.
 Appropriately enough, the largest fair stands on piers beyond the shoreline.

 Had you looked instead to the National Academy Annual, you would have seen artists working their way through painting, sculpture, and formal puzzles dating back a generation.
 Had you tried the largest show dedicated to emerging artists, at P.S.
 1 three years ago, you would have seen the influence of a few top MFA programs.
 Had you dug deeper on your own, at an open studio weekend in Brooklyn, you would have seen art all over the walls, on and off the canvas, as if aspiring to all of the above—and then some.